Starting in v2017.2, the Formula Editor has a suite of features to help guide you when using formulas.

 Parameters return special values depending on some condition.
 The built-in parameters are:

-- @pageNumber@ gives the current page of the report
+@pageNumber@— the current page number of the report

-There may be additional parameters available to you, contact your system administrator for more information.
+There may be additional parameters available, contact the system administrator for more information.

 If there are any syntactical errors in the function, the Formula Editor will underline the relevant section in red, and show a brief description of the problem.
 You need to fix the problem before running the report or the result of the formula will be an error.